Panthera-Framework/panthera-docs/src/english/introduction/session.md

 var_dump($panthera -> session -> cookies -> getAll());
 ```

+#### Encryption

-pantheraCookie also provides a possibility to encrypt user-stored cookies using 256 bit AES in CBC mode.
+pantheraCookie class also provides a possibility to encrypt user-stored cookies using 256 bit AES in CBC mode.
 To enable AES encryption please set `cookie_encrypt` variable to `1`.

-#### Browser detection
+### Browser detection

 There is a very simple browser detection stored in user's session, it detects operating system, device type and software version.
 Detection is performed only once when a new session is started.